 Setting up MobaXterm as shown below will allow you to connect to the Cluster with less keyboard inputs as well as allow use of the file transfer GUI.

-- To set up a session, Click 'Sessions > New Session':
+- To set up a session, Click 'Session' in the top left corner:

 - Set the remote host to